Skip to Content

 Paddio makes homebuying delightfully smooth.
 Friendly expertise.
 No pressure.
 Over $500 million funded.

 FHA loans are not limited to first-time buyers.
 FHA home loans are available to all types of homebuyers, whether they currently own a home or are entering the homeowner market for the first time.
-In fact, FHA loans can be a great option for buyers who have credit blemishes, higher debt-to-income ratios or other hurdles that may make it tough to get approved for a conventional loan.
+In fact, FHA loans can be a great option for buyers with credit blemishes, higher debt-to-income ratios, or other hurdles that may make it challenging to get approved for a conventional loan.

 Other home loan options, such as a conventional loan, can require down payments as high as 20%, which is a considerable difference.